 RINSE is a continuation of projects funded by Defense Advanced Research Projects Agency (DARPA) and the National Science Foundation (NSF).
-It was also sponsored by the US Department of Homeland Security.
+It is currently sponsored by the US Department of Homeland Security.

 The principal development organization is the University of Illinois Coordinate Science Laboratory.
-The Dartmouth College Institute for Security Technology Studies also contributed.
-The Architectural Documentation Team is a stakeholder as well.
+The Dartmouth College Institute for Security Technology Studies is also contributing.

+The CS 527 Architectural Documentation Team is a stakeholder as well.